 Planning for Future Heat

 With continued warming, our future odds of experiencing once "unprecedented" events like the 2021 heat dome will grow.
 Knowing that these events are more likely because of climate change allows us to make more climate-informed decisions and prepare for future heat events to reduce their impacts.
-Builders can consider changing building design to make homes and other buildings prepared for this type of extreme heat.
-Electric companies can prepare back-up plans for episodes of extreme heat that result in high power demands.
-We can also take actions to reduce greenhouse gas emissions and store more carbon to reduce effects on global climate.
+Residents of the Northwest can monitor heat risk and take measures to prepare.
+Builders can consider changing building design to prepare homes and other buildings for this extreme heat.
+Electric companies can prepare backup plans for episodes of extreme heat that result in high power demands.
+We can also take action to reduce greenhouse gas emissions and store more carbon to reduce the effects on global climate.

 They can also install cooling systems on their farms such as shade nets or water misting systems to help both workers and crops.
 For crops, some of these cooling systems can be monitored via smartphone applications and even smartphone cameras.
 Shade and misting can also help ranchers to keep herds cool during heat waves.
 In addition to these tools, ranchers help cattle cool down by reducing high-energy foods and providing plentiful cool, clean water.